controlcde/co2ampel/README.md

 ## build

-just solder everything according to the connection schema. get yourself a copy of esphome (https://esphome.io/) and compile the firmware with 'esphome co2sensor.yaml run' - hold boot on your esp until fw upload start.
+just solder everything according to the connection schema. get yourself a copy of esphome (https://esphome.io/) and compile the firmware with 'co2ampel=USER_ROOMesphome co2sensor.yaml run' (replace user with a nick that identifies you or your organisation and room with the place the sensor is located at - these will be used for online graphing!) hold boot on your esp32 until fw upload starts.

+## setup
+place the sensor in your room, keep it away from direct exposure of breath (give it at least 1-2m distance to humans or other co2 sources to get the average co2 level of the room) when there is a freifunk wifi around there is nothing to do for you, same when you defined your own wifi via secrets.yaml. else just wait a bit and the sensor will spawn an wifi without a password. connect with your phone and choose to login or open http://192.168.4.1 in a browser to enter your wifi credentials when everything is done, the default config will send the sensor readings back to the project where you can view online graphs (see grafana)

+## grafana

+there is a quick setup on http://co2.cyber23.de:3000/d/1axlpIdGk/co2?orgId=1&refresh=10s your sensor should apper in the list as soon it has wifi

 ### schema